risk-first/website/introduction/Cadence.md

 Let's look at the journey so far:

- - In the [Introduction](Introduction) we looked at how risk pervades every goal we have in life, big or small.
+ - In [A Simple Scenario](A-Simple-Scenario) we looked at how risk pervades every goal we have in life, big or small.
 We saw that risk stems from the fact that our [Internal Model](Internal-Model) of the world couldn't capture everything about reality, and so some things were down to chance.

  - In the [Development Process](Development-Process) we looked at how common software engineering conventions like Unit Testing, User Acceptance Testing and Integration could help us manage the risk of taking an idea to production, by _gradually_ introducing it to reality in stages.